Steamtown, U.S.A.: Canadian National Railways No. 1551

 No. 1551 is a 4-6-0 type locomotive, was built by Montreal Locomotive Works, March 1912, and originally was numbered 1354 for the Canadian Northern Railway.
 Used primarily on Canadian commuter lines, the locomotive was renumbered 1551 in October 1956 and retired in 1958.
 Blount bought the engine in 1961 and restoration was begun, but never completed.
 In 1986, Jerry Joe Jacobson traded a 1929 Baldwin Locomotive Works built shop switcher, Iron and Steel Company No. 3, 0-6-0, for No. 1551.
-It was restored and ran excursions for the Ohio Central Railroad until Jacobson lost control of the railroad.
+It was restored and ran excursions for the Ohio Central Railroad until Jacobson lost control of the railroad in 2008.
 Jacobson still owns the locomotive.
-It is stored at Jacobson's "Age of Steam Roundhouse" in Ohio and remains operational.
+It is stored at Jacobson's "Age of Steam Roundhouse" in Sugar Creek Ohio.

 Canadian National Railways No. 96

 Canadian National Railways No. 96, 2-6-0 Mogul type, is also owned by Jerry Joe Jacobson.
 It was built in 1910 by the Canadian Locomotive Company and originally numbered 1024 for the Grand Trunk Railway, then 926 when Canadian National obtained it in a merger in 1923, CN renumbered it 96 in 1951.
 It was sold to Blount in June 1959.
 While owned by Blount, the locomotive was used for its parts to keep sister Canadian National 89 (also part of Steamtown at the time) operational.
 It was sold in the 1980s and went to Ontario.
-It was purchased by Jacobson in 1994 and as of 2009 is stored out of service.
+It was purchased by Jacobson in 1994 and as of today, is stored out of service & number 96 remains on display at the Age of Steam Roundhouse in Sugar Creek Ohio.